Elie Honig: Career

 After graduating, Honig took a job with Covington & Burling in Washington, D.C.
 From 2004 to 2012, Honig was an assistant United States attorney in the Southern District of New York.
 He prosecuted organized crime.
 In 2010, he became the deputy chief of the Organized Crime Unit.
 He secured convictions against 100 members of the American mafia, including members of the Genovese and Gambino crime families such as Ciro Perrone, Matthew Ianniello, Angelo Prisco, Daniel Marino, and Joseph Corozzo.

 In September 2012, Honig joined the Attorney General of New Jersey's office as the deputy director of the Division of Criminal Justice.
 He was named director of the division in February 2013.
 He led the division's bail reform initiative in 2017.

+In May 2018, Rutgers University established the Institute for Secure Communities and named Honig as its executive director.
+He presently serves in that role, while also teaching several courses at Rutgers University, including one at the Eagleton Institute of Politics about federal prosecution.

 Honig joined Lowenstein Sandler in June 2018.
 In September 2018, he became a senior legal analyst for CNN.
 Honig's first book, Hatchet Man: How Bill Barr Broke the Prosecutor's Code and Corrupted the Justice Department, was published in 2021.
 His second book, Untouchable: How Powerful People Get Away with It, shipped in late-January 2023.
+His most recent book, When You Come at the King: Inside DOJ’s Pursuit of the President, from Nixon to Trump, was published in September 2025.

+Since 2024, Honig has written a weekly column for New York.
 He has also produced a podcast, "Up Against the Mob", and a documentary for CNN on the trial of Adolf Eichmann, in which he interviewed the trial's prosecutor, Gabriel Bach.
+In 2025, he interviewed a Holocaust survivor who shares his exact birth name, Eliezer Honig, in an International Holocaust Remembrance Day documentary short on The Situation Room.
+In a 2026 Anderson Cooper 360° video interview, he spoke with Melba Pattillo Beals, a member of the Little Rock Nine, regarding the Trump administration's potential use of the Insurrection Act of 1807.

 Personal life

-Honig's wife, Rachael, is also an attorney; she was an assistant United States attorney for New Jersey.
+Honig's wife, Rachael, is also an attorney.
+She served as Acting United States Attorney for the District of New Jersey from January 6, 2021, to December 15, 2021.
 They have two children and live in Metuchen, New Jersey which is near Rutgers University.